 Instructions

-- Preheat oven to 300 degrees.
-Place the whole cherry tomatoes in a single layer in a baking dish.
-If using larger variety of tomatoes, blanch and peel them first then follow the rest of the directions below.
+- Preheat the oven to 300°F. Place the cherry tomatoes in a single layer in a baking dish.

-- Add the garlic slices and basil sprigs.
-Pour the oil over the tomatoes and season generously with salt and pepper.
-Bake until tomatoes are wrinkled and fragrant, about 1 hr.
+- Add the garlic and basil.
+Pour the olive oil over the tomatoes and season with salt and pepper.
+Bake until the tomatoes are wrinkled and fragrant, about 1 hour.

-- Let tomato mixture cool to room temperature before storing with oil and accumulated pan juices in an airtight container
+- Let the tomato confit cool to room temperature before storing in an airtight container in the fridge with the oil and pan juices.

 Notes

-- When possible, buy local and organic cherry organic tomatoes directly from a farm or farmers market.
+- When possible, buy local organic cherry tomatoes directly from a farm or farmer’s market.
 Use any color of the tomato rainbow!

 - Use a mild extra virgin olive oil.
-The tomatoes, herbs and garlic will infuse it with a whole lot of flavor!
-Save your expensive stuff since it nuanced flavor will be lost int his process.
+The tomatoes, herbs and garlic will infuse it with a whole lot of flavor.
+Save your expensive oil since its nuanced flavor will be lost in this process.

-- Tomato confit will last up to 1 month in your fridge and up to 3 in your freezer.
+- Tomato confit will last up to 1 month in the refrigerator and up to 3 months in the freezer.
 Store the tomatoes covered in olive oil (so air doesn’t reach them) in an airtight container.

 - Bring tomato confit to room temperature before serving.
-The olive oil will harden and solidify in the fridge/freezer.
+The olive oil will harden and solidify in the refrigerator or freezer.

 The BEST easy recipe and makes a BIG difference in your dishes!!!!